YoannAnselmetti/DeCoSTAR_pipeline/README.md

 git clone https://github.com/YoannAnselmetti/DeCoSTAR_pipeline.git
 cd DeCoSTAR_pipeline
 ```
-First, step will consist to install all software necessary to execute the different steps of the pipeline:
+First, step will consist to install all softwares anb bio++ library necessary to execute the different steps of the pipeline (for others libraries you need to install it manually):
 ```
 ./install_dependencies.sh
 ```